 OSM is not only about adding data, it is a large community around these data.
 And tools for working with data, and documentation.
 All this needs to be improved.
 Our world is fleeting, everything is changing rapidly.
 Keeping the data up relevant is important.
 And requires a lot of effort.
 Do not be afraid to take the initiative.

-I can advise to always study, to be open to new things, listen the advice of others.
-In collaboration, in cooperation with each other we are reaching the goal of creating the best map in the world.
+I can advise to always study, to be open to new things, listen to the advice of others.
+In collaboration, in cooperation with each other, we are reaching the goal of creating the best map in the world.